There is a perception out there that vaccines saved us from the deadly diseases of the 19th and 20th centuries. But did they?

 US influenza and pneumonia mortality rates 1900 to 2002, vaccination was introduced early 1970s

-Note – Influenza and pneumonia are bundled together, because influenza leads to pneumonia, and the exact cause of death cannot be determined (when your country or state health authorities declare X thousand people died from influenza, know that pneumonia deaths are included in that figure).
+Note – In the US, influenza and pneumonia are bundled together, because influenza leads to pneumonia, and the exact cause of death cannot be determined.

 Above graph magnified, 1960 to 2002, includes vaccine coverage in blue

 This is what US investigative journalist Sharyl Attkisson wrote in 2014:

 “An important and definitive “mainstream” government study done nearly a decade ago got little attention because the science came down on the wrong side.
 It found that after decades and billions of dollars spent promoting flu shots for the elderly, the mass vaccination program did not result in saving lives.
 In fact, the death rate among the elderly increased substantially.”

 Read it here: Govt.
 Researchers: Flu Shots Not Effective in Elderly, After All

 In Australia, flu deaths are estimated by calculating a fixed percentage of deaths of people aged 50 and over, would you believe it.
 (One percentage for ages 50-64, another for 65 and over).
 Source.
 This means every single person over 49 who dies contributes to the so-called number of flu deaths.

 Australian flu deaths is estimated to be around 3,500 annually, by the way.
 This article Flu-related deaths triple in NSW proclaiming flu deaths in NSW had tripled that year, published August 2016, demonstrates a truer number – the most populous state in Australia had only 45 flu deaths by that late stage of the year, so how could the whole country have had 3,500?